18F/micropurchase/CONTRIBUTING.md

 Unlike git flow, there is no requirement to prefix any of your branches with type strings like `feature/` or `hotfix/`, but you **must** submit any pull request against the `develop` branch.
 Pull requests against `master` will be rejected.

-### Presenters and Models
+### Preventing Technical Debt

-One drawback to Rails' standard model-view-controller paradigm is that model objects tend to get cluttered over time with many different presenter methods for displaying attributes in specific formats, etc. Rails already has a notion of `helpers`, but those can only be called from within views and live in a global namespace.
-Instead, we have defined separate Presenter classes for each model located in `app/models/presenter` and this is where most new functionality should be added.
-Model classes should contain only basic methods that operate with ActiveRecord.
+One drawback to Rails' standard model-view-controller paradigm is that model objects tend to get cluttered over time with many different methods for all sorts of different reasons.
+We want to prevent this as much as we can.
+Read our [document on technical debt](TECHNICAL_DEBT.md) to understand how things are organized.

 ## Public domain